wftutorials/laravel-tutorial2/Tutorial.md

 The `@property` comments allows us to set our object without getting warning messages in our ide.

-Then in our dashboard controller we change the `create` function.
+Then in our dashboard controller we change the `create` function to:

 ```php
 public function create(Request $request){